1j9c92/book-synthesis-skill/README.md

 # Book Synthesis Skill

-**Transform any business or nonfiction book into a deeply personalized synthesis — every idea translated into your domain, your problems, your life.**
+**Transform any business or nonfiction book into a personalized 15 page - 30 page synthesis — each key idea from the book translated into your domain, your problems, your life.**

-Not a summary.
-A translation.

 ---